MasteryEducation/SecuritiesExamsMastery.ca/content/csc/1/1/index.md

 - [x] IIROC, prior to amalgamation into CIRO
 - [ ] Provincial governments

-> **Explanation:** Before CIRO was formed, IIROC enforced trading rules for investment dealers.
-Now, CIRO enforces these rules and sets proficiency standards.
+> **Explanation:**( Before CIRO was formed, IIROC enforced trading rules for investment dealers.
+Now, CIRO enforces these rules and sets proficiency standards.)

----

 ### Which factor has contributed to the rise of Algorithmic Trading in Canada’s securities markets?